roytang/blog/content/notes/2014/10/526675755778838528/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/526675755778838528/
+title: ''
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): “It is a rough road that leads to the heights of greatness.”
+“It is a rough road that leads to the heights of greatness.”

 —  Seneca